-When you make this Creamy Tuscan Soup recipe in the Instant Pot, you know you’re going to get a comforting, nutrtious meal, even when you have limited time.
+When you make this Creamy Tuscan Soup recipe in the Instant Pot, you know you’re going to get a comforting, nutritious meal, even when you have limited time.

 Ingredients for Creamy Tuscan Soup

 Because I’m making a vegetable rich soup, I’ve included the typical soup ingredients:

 Meat is limited at our grocery store right now so I couldn’t get any fresh boneless chicken breast.
 Mom had to get it in individual frozen pieces and I defrosted it in the refrigerator.

 It was my first time using chicken breast sold like this and it certainly tastes the same.
 The only difference I could see is that perhaps they aren’t as careful about how they cut the pieces.
 It wasn’t as pretty as fresh, but it works!